-Purpose: The Purpose of this paper is to explore the relationships of corruption and selected measures of the Millennium Development Goal (MDG) #7 of Ensuring Environmental Sustainability.
+Purpose - The purpose of this paper is to explore the relationships of selected measures of environmental sustainability and the level of corruption within countries.

-Design: The design uses secondary data from Transparency International on perception of corruption and the World Economic Forum's Executive Opinion Survey of selected aspects of corruption.
-World Bank data on CPIA Policies and Institutes for Environmental Sustainability that foster and protect sustainable use of natural resources and manage pollution and its data on the MDGs were used to measure environmental sustainability.
-A series of statistical models were developed to examine the relations among perceptions of corruption and a country's policies and reported improvements in Environmental Sustainability.
+Design/methodology/approach - The design uses secondary data from Transparency International on perception of corruption within countries.
+The World Economic Forum's (WEF's) environmental sustainability assessment is one measure of environmental sustainability used in the study.
+World Bank data on CPIA Policies and institutes for environmental sustainability that foster and protect sustainable use of natural resources and manage pollution and its data on the Millennium Development Goal (MDG) target of the percent of population with access to improved drinking water were two specific measures used to indicate environmental sustainability.
+A series of statistical tests were used to examine the relationships among perceptions of corruption and a country's policies and reported improvements in environmental sustainability.